no products in the cart

 The 4 stages of a weed plant

-> Read our blog: how to germinate cannabis seeds
+Reading tip: how to germinate cannabis seeds?

 Healthy seedlings can be recognized by their short size and dense vegetation where the leaves have a healthy vibrant green color.

-The growth phase lasts about 2 to 8 weeks.
-This is different for each species, but also the grower has an important influence on this.
-For example by adjusting the light scheme.
-When the plant is at the end of its growth (the pre-flowering phase) it’s often possible to determine the genus of the plant.
+Once the strain reaches the end of the vegetative stage (the pre-flowering phase) the grower is able to determine the genus of the plant.
 For the cultivation of weed, the grower must separate male plants from the female plants in order to prevent pollination.

-> Read our blog: how to recognize the sex of a cannabis plant
+Reading tip: how to recognize the sex of a cannabis plant